openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/interfaces/UseServerFetchAllOptions.md

 • `Optional` **partialData**: `boolean`

-If true, the data of any page as soon as they are fetched.
+If true, the data of any page is returned as soon as they are fetched.
 This is useful when you want to display data as soon as possible, even if not all pages are fetched.
 If false, the returned data will be undefined until all pages are fetched.
 This is useful when you want to display all data at once or reduce the number of re-renders (to avoid confusing users).